SEN Information Report for Sheringham Woodfields School 2021-22

 Outside there is a school garden, and separate playgrounds for primary and secondary pupils with accessible play equipment, bikes, trikes, sports equipment and games.

 We continually monitor pupil progress in a number of ways.

 Progress towards EHCP outcomes are recorded by staff termly and these are monitored by the SENCO.
 This can involve the child, parent/carers and other professionals.
 These are also reviewed formally at the annual EHCP review.

-Pupils academic progress in Maths, English, Science, PSHE and Computing are assessed every term using an adaptation of p scales and national Curriculum levels developed by Norfolk Special Schools to ensure small steps of progress are measurable.
+For the majority of pupils academic progress in Maths, English, Science, PSHE and Computing are assessed every term using an adaptation of P scales and national Curriculum levels developed by Norfolk Special Schools to ensure small steps of progress are measurable.
 This progress is compared against progress of similar pupils nationally at the end of the year.
 All other subjects are assessed annually.

 We ensure our standards of judgement by moderating work in school, with other Norfolk special schools.

 In Early years we use the Stages measures of achievement.

 In PMLD classes we use a school designed system linked to scales P1 to P3.